chenxiaolong/BCR/README.md

 4. Enable call recording and pick an output directory.

     If no output directory is selected or if the output directory is no longer accessible, then recordings will be saved to `/sdcard/Android/data/com.chiller3.bcr/files`.
 Note that on Android 12+, `/sdcard/Android/data/` is only accessible via USB or DocumentsUI (AOSP's built in file manager).
+The output directory can be opened in the system file manager by long pressing the output directory setting.

     When enabling call recording the first time, BCR will prompt for microphone, notification (Android 13+), call log, contacts, and phone permissions.
 Only microphone and notification permissions are required for basic call recording functionality.
 If additional permissions are granted, more information is added to the output filename.
 For example, the contacts permission will allow the contact name to be added to the filename.